It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 Although denser garments are naturally less breathable, thanks to its merino wool construction, the WoolX Glacier still breathes surprisingly well and does a great job of wicking sweat away from your body.

-While you probably won’t need such a heavy layer for high intensity activities, this base layer is fairly adaptive thanks to merino wool’s thermoregulatory qualities.
+While you probably won’t need such a heavy layer for high intensity activities, this top is fairly adaptive thanks to merino wool’s thermoregulatory qualities.

 Going from a steep ascent with your fully loaded backpack to a well-deserved break at a windy summit won’t leave you over heating then suddenly shivering with cold.

-The Glacier is a snug fitting, comfortably soft base layer that has been designed with outdoor pursuits clearly in mind.
+The Glacier is a snug fitting, comfortably soft option that has been designed with outdoor pursuits clearly in mind.
 It stays tucked thanks to its slight back drop and sufficient torso length.

 The cuffs feature thumbholes, making layering easier and providing extra warmth and protection for your hands, while the underarm gussets offer complete freedom of movement, ideal when you’re maneuvering a heavy backpack.

 There are shoulder seams, however, they don’t cause any discomfort.
-The only real downsides are less breathability due to the thickness of this heavyweight base layer and the fact that it is very heavy when wet.
+The only real downsides are less breathability due to the thickness of this heavyweight top and the fact that it is very heavy when wet.

 - Made from polypropylene that quickly moves moisture away from your skin